PantherXOS/px-artwork/website/drafts/10y-birthday-stories.md

 # Andrew Tropin

-It's all lisp, no distraction, pure consistency!)
-Every few years I migrate to a different workhorse and it always been a pain to bring my software setup with me: forgot a pam/udev rule here, package here and some tiny hack here and everything is messed up, easier to reinstall everything from ground up.
+It's all lisp, no distraction, pure consistency!
+Every few years I migrate to a different workhorse and it has always been a pain to bring my software setup with me: forgot a pam/udev rule here, package here and some tiny hack here and everything is messed up, easier to reinstall everything from ground up.
 With declarative and reproducible nature of Guix System, Guix Home and rde project